ropensci/osmplotr/README.md

 ![map1](./figure/map1.png)

 R package to produce visually impressive customisable images of urban areas from OpenStreetMap (OSM) data, using data downloaded from the [overpass api](http://overpass-api.de/).
-The above map shows building polygons for a small portion of central London, U.K., and was made with the following easy steps:
+Maps can be made with the following easy steps:

 1. Specify the bounding box for the desired region